AnonymousAuthor0856/TransLibEval/README.md

 #### 4.3.5 RA(name)

-> You are a world‑class expert in code generation with deep mastery of translating
+> You are a world‑class expert in code translation with deep mastery of translating
 > algorithmic {from_lang} class methods into {target} implementations.\n\n
 > Below are the precise function signature details and either community‑sourced reference
 > implementations or the original C++ code as fallback.
 Your task is to generate clean,